limlei2/to-the-moon/README.md

 Full Stack Web App designed for stock investors to track the stocks they have invested in and predict the market using machine learning.

-Software uses Python's scitkitlearn to learn through datasets and attempt to predict
+Software uses a Python's scitkitlearn to learn through datasets and to predict various stock markets based on historical data.